Blezzing/blezz/README.md

 ```
 name=value
 ```
-The options for this file is: (This is being heavily expanded currently)
+The options for this file is:

 |               Name|Value                                                                      |Default |
 |------------------:|:--------------------------------------------------------------------------|:-------|